Student Advising Service

 PROJECT OVERVIEW

-The University of Toronto has implemented an enterprise vendor application, Salesforce, to support academic divisions in transforming their student advising service.
-The administrative application has been launched in the Office of the Faculty Registrar at the Faculty of Arts & Science, and the Faculty of Kinesiology & Physical Education.
+The University of Toronto has implemented Salesforce, an enterprise vendor application, to support multiple academic divisions in transforming their student advising services.
+The administrative application has been successfully launched in several divisions on the St. George campus.

-Enterprise Applications & Solutions Integration (EASI) is currently working in partnership with the Office of the Vice-Provost, Innovations in Undergraduate Education (VPIUE) to expand and rollout administrative functionality at the Faculty of Arts & Science’s College and Unit offices, along with implementing and launching the service at three other Faculties: the Faculty of Information, the Faculty of Music, and the John H. Daniels Faculty of Architecture, Landscape, and Design.
-This innovative solution will present the interconnected student story, streamline the student and staff experience, promote evidence-based student support practices, ensure consistent and transparent service delivery, and increase administrative efficiencies.
+Enterprise Applications & Solutions Integration (EASI) is currently partnering with the Office of the Vice-Provost, Innovations in Undergraduate Education (VPIUE) to expand and roll out administrative functionality across additional divisions on the St. George campus, as well as the U of T Mississauga and U of T Scarborough campuses.
+This innovative solution will present an interconnected student story, streamline the student and staff advising experience, ensure consistent and transparent service delivery, and increase administrative efficiencies.

 What is the Student Advising Service?